learn-co-students/chicago-web-102620/rails-sessions/notes.md

 ## Notes

-RESTFUL -> stateless
+- RESTful servers are stateless
+  - each request is independent

-- cookies give us temporary storage to create state between requests
+  - there's no shared information (state) between requests

-### Flash
+Why not store state in the database

+  - temporary info
+  - would require a bunch of additional models

 ## Icebox

-- configure or view session length/duration